TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/index.md

 ---
-title: Reverse a String in Every Language
-layout: default
+authors: null
 date: 2018-11-01
+featured-image: reverse-string-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: reverse-string-in-every-language.jpg
+layout: default
-tags: [reverse-string]
+tags:
-authors:
+- reverse-string
+title: Reverse String
 ---

 Welcome to the Reverse String page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.